aspectum/puppeteer-nunjucks-lambda/readme.md

 ## Lambda configuration

+1. From my tests, this worked with both the `Node.js 18.x` and `Node.js 20.x` runtimes.

-1. Add a Lambda Layer of the appropriate version.
+2. Add a Lambda Layer of the appropriate version.
 Again, check out [@sparticuz/chromium](https://github.com/Sparticuz/chromium).

-2. Make sure your Lambda is using the Layer.
+3. Make sure your Lambda is using the Layer.

-3. Add the necessary environment variables (check the code).
+4. Add the necessary environment variables (check the code).

-4. Make sure the Lambda has enough memory to run chrome (start with 1024 MB and tweak from there).
+5. Make sure the Lambda has enough memory to run chrome (start with 1024 MB and tweak from there).

-5. Allow your lambda to download files from and upload files to an `S3` bucket.
+6. Allow your lambda to download files from and upload files to an `S3` bucket.
 To do that, make sure your Lambda **IAM role** has a policy like
     ```json
     {
       "Version": "2012-10-17",